Bathing Water Quality – Can I Swim?

 There are a number of disease-causing bugs (called pathogens) that can survive in the sea, lakes and rivers for some time.
 The bugs mainly get into the water through human and animal faeces.
 When we come into contact with water that has been contaminated we expose ourselves to the bugs and risk getting sick.

 Pathogens cause disease in humans and animals.
 There are many different kinds of pathogens.
-Some of the more widely known are Campylobacter, Salmonella, Giardia, Cryptosporidium and viruses that cause diarrhoea and flu-like symptoms.
+Some of the more widely known are Campylobacter, Salmonella, Giardia, Cryptosporidium and viruses such as Norovirus that cause diarrhoea.
+There are also bugs that can cause skin or ear infections and flu-like illnesses.
 The pathogens are present in faeces and may enter our waterways through untreated sewage discharges, leaky sewerage pipes, septic tanks, stormwater, rural run-off and from birds.

 Even when beaches, lakes and rivers meet health guidelines, there is still a small health risk when you swim at that spot.
 It is not possible to say there is zero risk to public health, especially where there are known sources of human and animal faeces near the water.